Ready to make an enquiry? Contact us to discuss your requirements today.

 3. Sit up

-If you want to be a big deal, you need to sit like one.
-Don’t slouch, be ready.
+If you want to exude authority, sit like a leader.
+Don’t slouch; maintain a posture that conveys confidence and professionalism.
 Imagine a string pulling you up from the top of your head, elongating your spine.
-Look confident, even if you don’t feel it.
+Your body language speaks volumes looking poised can make you feel more in control, even if nerves are present.

 4. Go for the gap